Steve Pougnet

-Stephen P. "Steve" Pougnet (born April 27, 1963) is an American businessman and Democratic politician who served as the mayor of Palm Springs, California from 2007 to 2015.
+Stephen P. "Steve" Pougnet (born April 27, 1963) is an American businessman and politician.
+A member of the Democratic Party, Pougnet served as the mayor of Palm Springs, California from 2007 to 2015.

 Background

 Pougnet was born in Flint, Michigan.
 Pougnet earned his Bachelor of Arts in business from Michigan State University in 1985 and was elected to the Palm Springs City Council in 2003.
 In 2017, he was accused of receiving $375,000 in bribes from John Wessman and Richard Meany, land and property developers of the Palm Springs area.
 Pougnet is currently awaiting arraignment on corruption charges.
 He is free on $25,000 bail.

+On May 14, 2025 in Banning, California Pougnet, 62, plead guilty to eight counts each of accepting bribes and illicit financial interest in public contracts and one count of conspiracy.
+He pleaded no contest to the three counts of perjury, the District Attorney's office confirmed.
+He was sentenced on July 2, 2025 to two years probation and ordered to pay $325,000 in restitution to the City of Palm Springs.